evanaze/evanazevedo.com/content/posts/nix-rpi5/index.md

 And download the file named `RPi5_UEFI_Release_vX.Y.zip`.

 Unzip the file, and copy all of the files within the unzipped folder to the volume named `FIRST`.

+{{<figure src="firmware.png" alt="The firmware on the SD card">}}

 Eject the SD card and now we can move on to the boot drive.

 ## 4. Setup the Boot Drive

+First, we need to wipe the boot drive and format to FAT32 and MBR like we did earlier with the SD card.
+Download the 64-bit ARM version of the Minimal ISO image from the NixOS website: https://nixos.org/download/#nixos-iso.
+This is the image we will flash to our boot drive.

+BalenaEtcher is a free tool for doing just that, and is supported on a lot of OS'es: https://etcher.balena.io/ After that is installed, lanch balenaEtcher and select the ISO we just download.
+You'll see this error about a missing partition table, but you can ignore that.
+We'll be setting up our own 😈.

+{{<figure src="balenaetcher.png" alt="An ignorable warning from balenaEtcher">}}

+Continue by selecting your boot drive and flashing the ISO to the drive.
+Sometimes an error will pop up, and I've found you might have to try flashing the drive a couple of times to get through the errors.
+With that done, eject the boot drive and we can turn our attention to the Raspberry Pi.

 # Installation

 Now that your drives are properly formatted, let's get on with the actual install.
+Plug in your SD card, USB drive, HDMI cable, and then the power source.
+You should be greeted by this screen with the Raspberry Pi logo and a loading bar:

+{{<figure src="rpi_loader.png" alt="The RPi Loading screen, showing a successful boot">}}

+Following that you'll see the NixOS boot screen.
+Either select the first option or wait a couple seconds and that'll be done for you.

+{{<figure src="nixos_boot.png" alt="The NixOS booting screen">}}

+From here on out, you'll be able to follow this guide with some slight modifications to install NixOS: https://nixos.org/manual/nixos/stable/#sec-installation-manual.

 {{% subscribe %}}